Cathedral of the Transfiguration (Markham, Ontario): History

 The cathedral is located on land once part of Romandale Farms Inc., founded by the late Stephen B. Roman, a leading breeder and exhibitor of Holstein cows and the founder of Denison Mines Limited, a mining company.
 Mr. Roman, who arrived in Canada in 1937 from his native Slovakia, donated the land for the cathedral, which "he built as a beacon of religious freedom" for his fellow Slavs then living under Soviet oppression.
-Mr. Roman modelled the cathedral on the church (likely Church of Most Holy Mother of God Circ built some time between 1749 to 1843) in Veľký Ruskov (now Nový Ruskov), the Slovak village he was raised in.
+Mr. Roman modelled the cathedral on the church (likely Church of Most Holy Mother of God Circ built some time between 1749 and 1843) in Veľký Ruskov (now Nový Ruskov), the Slovak village he was raised in.

 Construction of the cathedral began in early 1984, and the cornerstone and altar stone were blessed by Pope John Paul II during his visit to Canada in September 1984, marking the first time that a Roman Pontiff had consecrated a church in North America.
 The cathedral, which is owned and administered by the Slovak Greek Catholic Church Foundation, was built to serve Slovak Catholics throughout the Greater Toronto Area (GTA), and until 2006, it was the seat of the Slovak Catholic Eparchy of Saints Cyril and Methodius.

 Mr. Roman died in 1988 and did not see the cathedral completed.
 His funeral service was held in the partially completed structure, with 1,600 people in attendance.

-Václav Havel, the first president of a democratic Czechoslovakia, following the fall of the Communist regime, visited the cathedral in 1990.
+Václav Havel, the first President of a democratic Czechoslovakia, following the fall of the Communist regime, visited the cathedral in 1990.

 The exterior of the cathedral was used in the 1994 movie In the Mouth of Madness, where it portrayed the Black Church located in Hobb's End.
 It can also be seen on some of the posters promoting the film.
-It was also featured in the 2013 Canadian independent film "Rearview" written and directed by Robert Gulassarian.
+It was also featured in the 2013 Canadian independent film Rearview, written and directed by Robert Gulassarian.

-Following a dispute with the Slovak Greek Catholic Church Foundation, the Slovak Catholic Eparchy of Saints Cyril moved its seat to a church in Toronto.
+In 2006, following a dispute with the Slovak Greek Catholic Church Foundation, the Slovak Catholic Eparchy of Saints Cyril moved its seat to a church in Toronto.
 From 2006 to 2016, the cathedral was closed to the public while extensive interior work was carried out.
 Although work still remained to be done on the interior, in November 2016, the City of Markham issued a temporary occupancy permit to allow Jesus the King Melkite Greek Catholic Church to use the cathedral as a place of worship.

-The Society of Saint Pius X currently uses the cathedral as one of their chapels in southern Ontario.
+The Society of Saint Pius X currently uses the cathedral as one of their chapels under their St. Michael's Priory in the Southern Ontario area.
 The Society offers a Low Mass according to the Extraordinary form of the Roman Rite at 4:00 p.m. every Sunday at the cathedral.